christasich/tidal_flat/README.md

 ![](images/results.png)

 `results.inundations` shows the characteristics of each inundation along with a few diagnostic variables.
-This is useful for tracking how inundations are changing through time with changes to water level.
+This is useful for tracking how inundations are changing through time as water level changes.

 ![](images/inundations.png)